susumutomita/2024-Superhack/backend/README.md

 ## Introduction

-The TimelyPal backend is built using Foundry for developing and deploying Solidity smart contracts.
-These contracts handle the creation of schedule proposals, voting, and determining the final meeting time.
-By leveraging blockchain technology, TimelyPal ensures that all schedule data is transparent, immutable, and privacy-preserving.
+The Drink & Discover World backend is built using Foundry for developing and deploying Solidity smart contracts.
+These contracts handle the submission and voting of senryu poems.
+By leveraging blockchain technology, Drink & Discover World ensures that all data is transparent, immutable, and privacy-preserving.

 ## Technologies Used